 cons: second argument must be a list, but received 1 and 2

-If the structure type definition for combination were available, it would be easy to create combinations that don’t contain empty or another combination in the right field.
+If your program can access the structure type definition for pair, it is easy to create pairs that don’t contain '() or another pair in the right field.
 Whether such bad instances are created intentionally or accidentally, they tend to break functions and programs in strange ways.
-So the actual structure type definition underlying cons remains hidden to avoid problems.
-Local Function Definitions demonstrates how you can hide definitions, too, but for now, you don’t need this power.
+BSL therefore hides the actual structure type definition for cons to avoid these problems.
+Local Function Definitions demonstrates one way how your programs can hide such definitions, too, but for now, you don’t need this power.

---- a predicate to recognize empty and nothing else
+a predicate to recognize '() and nothing else

-Figure 34 summarizes all this.
-The key insight is that cons is a checked constructor and that first, rest, and cons? are merely distinct names for the usual predicate and selectors.
+Figure 34 summarizes this section.
+The key insight is that '() is a unique value and that cons is a checked constructor that produces list values.
+Furthermore, first, rest, and cons? are merely distinct names for the usual predicate and selectors.
 What this chapter teaches then is not a new way of creating data but a new way of formulating data definitions.

 Sample Problem: You are working on the contact list for some new cell phone.
 The phone’s owner updates—